Bill Graham (promoter): Acting

 Graham had long dreamed of being a character actor.
 He appeared in Apocalypse Now in a small role as a promoter.
 In 1990, he was cast as Charles "Lucky" Luciano in the film Bugsy.
 During one scene, he is shown in a Latin dance number, a style of dancing Graham had embraced as a teenager in New York.
-He also appears as a promoter in the 1991 Oliver Stone film The Doors, which he also co-produced.
+He also appears as a promoter in the 1991 Oliver Stone film The Doors, which he co-produced.
 He had a small part in Gardens of Stone as Don Brubaker, a hippie anti-war protester.

 Death

 Graham died in a helicopter crash west of Vallejo, California, on October 25, 1991, while returning home from a Huey Lewis and the News concert at the Concord Pavilion.
 He had attended the event to discuss promoting a benefit concert for the victims of the 1991 Oakland hills firestorm.
-Once he had obtained a commitment from Huey Lewis to perform, he departed by helicopter, which collided with a high-voltage tower in Marin County, California.
-Fatalities included Graham, pilot and advance man Steve "Killer" Kahn, and Graham's girlfriend, Melissa Gold (née Dilworth), ex-wife of author Herbert Gold.
+Once he had obtained a commitment from Huey Lewis to perform, he departed by helicopter, which collided with a high-voltage tower in Sonoma County.
+Other fatalities included pilot and advance man Steve "Killer" Kahn, and Graham's girlfriend, Melissa Gold (née Dilworth), ex-wife of author Herbert Gold.

 Aftermath and tributes

-Following his death, his company, Bill Graham Presents (BGP), was taken over by a group of employees.
+After his death, his company, Bill Graham Presents (BGP), was taken over by a group of employees.
 Graham's sons remained a core part of the new management team.
 The new owners sold the company to SFX Promotions, which in turn sold the company to Clear Channel Entertainment.
-The BGP staff did not embrace the Clear Channel name, and several members of the Graham staff eventually left the company.
-Former BGP President/CEO Gregg Perloff and former Senior Vice President Sherry Wasserman left and started their own company, Another Planet Entertainment.
+The BGP staff did not embrace the Clear Channel name and several members of the Graham staff eventually left the company.
+Former BGP President/CEO Gregg Perloff and Sherry Wasserman, the former senior vice president left and began their own company, Another Planet Entertainment.

 In tribute, the San Francisco Civic Auditorium was renamed the Bill Graham Civic Auditorium.
 On November 3, 1991, a free concert called "Laughter, Love and Music" was held at Golden Gate Park to honor Graham, Gold and Kahn.
 An estimated 300,000 people attended to view many of the entertainment acts Graham had supported including Santana, the Grateful Dead, John Fogerty, Robin Williams, Journey (reunited), and Crosby, Stills, Nash & Young (reunited).
 The video for "I'll Get By" from Eddie Money's album Right Here was dedicated to Graham.
 Graham's images and poster artwork still adorn the office walls at Live Nation's new San Francisco office.
 With the band Hardline, Neal Schon of Journey composed a piece entitled "31–91" in 1992 in Graham's honor.
 Bill Graham was inducted into the "Rock and Roll Hall of Fame" in 1992 in the "Non-Performer" category.
-Graham was inducted into the Rock Radio Hall of Fame in the "Without Whom" category in 2014.
+He was inducted into the Rock Radio Hall of Fame in the "Without Whom" category in 2014.